Hurricane Idalia strengthens, S. Carolina state of emergency – DW – 08/30/2023

 Hurricane Idalia strengthens, S. Carolina state of emergency

-Hurricane Idalia strengthened over the Gulf of Mexico on Wednesday as it headed towards Florida's Gulf Coast, forcing evacuations in low-lying coastal areas, while South Carolina went into a state of emergency.
+Hurricane Idalia strengthened over the Gulf of Mexico on Wednesday as it headed toward Florida's Gulf Coast, forcing evacuations in low-lying coastal areas, while South Carolina went into a state of emergency.

 Idalia grew from a tropical storm into a hurricane early on Tuesday, a day after passing west of Cuba, where it damaged homes and flooded villages.